MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/security-update-status.md

 > [!IMPORTANT]
 > This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

-You can use the security update status page in the Microsoft 365 Apps admin center to see the which devices have installed the latest security updates for Office.
+You can use the security update status page in the Microsoft 365 Apps admin center to see which devices have installed the latest security updates for Office.

 Requirements:
 - Microsoft 365 Apps for enterprise, Version 2008 or later